mithril-security/blindai/README.md

 **Q: Do you do training or federated learning?**

-**A:** We do not cover training or federated learning yet.
-However this is definitively on our roadmap, and you should expect news from us soon.
-For more information, please reach out to us at contact [at] mithrilsecurity dot io.
+**A:** We will cover this topic soon.
+We have multy party learning framework leveraging secure enclave in development.
+You should learn about it in the near future.

 ## Telemetry